| John M. Smart, President, ASF

 North Whitehead.
 Dr. Miller encouraged John to pursue

-multi-scale studies in evolution, development, and accelerating
+multi-scale studies in technological, economic, and social change

-change starting from a systems perspective.
+from a comparative systems perspective.

 John's